 My take on this all is different.
 You see, I come from a country where psychiatry’s involvement in the political process is very much in the living memory.
 I come from Eastern Europe where the shameful history was forged!
 And in contrast to those who write about ‘the shameful history’, I came in touch with it.
 Yes, I do know psychiatrists who were involved in politics.
 No, they did not commit people on the basis of phony diagnoses, but they ‘saved’ their political friends (mostly, middle class, university graduates, ‘intellectuals’) from military service and other parts of the oppressive communist state.

-I heard the stories of false diagnoses which saved (almost) ordinary members of the anti-communist and I loved them.
+I heard the stories of false diagnoses which saved (almost) ordinary members of the anti-communist opposition and I loved them.
 Isn’t it great?
 We fooled the bastards!
-And yet, when you stop to think about it, you start thinking about those who didn’t have friends amongst the shrinks.
+And yet, when you stop to think about it, you start thinking about those (like me) who didn’t have friends amongst the shrinks.
 As much as the intentions were good, what those doctors did, was create more inequality.
 Was it different from the diagnosis that oppresses?
 At one level, of course it was.
 It saved people from indignity, probably discomfort.
 But at another, no, it wasn’t.
 It was doctors who exercised their power at the behest of people who had some political goals.
 But it was in the ‘right’ cause, so it was OK, wasn’t it?
-Wasn’t it?
-Except, it didn’t save me, I was drafted, but at that time I didn’t have friends with a medical degree.
+Wasn’t it?!
+Except, it didn’t save me, I was drafted, because at that time I didn’t have friends with a medical degree.

 I was also told that Polish psychiatrists on the whole behaved well and they didn’t offer diagnoses for the communist regime (I take it with a little bit of scepticism).
 So, I guess, I should say – lucky us.
 Diagnoses were only for the good guys!
 But so, you see, my perspective on psychiatrists determining who is fit or unfit in public life is somewhat different from those who write about it ‘theoretically’.
 And even though I disagree with just about every breath Donald Trump takes, I still think psychiatry should not be engaged in politics.
 It doesn’t end well and it has consequences well beyond the individual diagnosis.